Louisiana Creole people: New Orleans Mardi Gras

 Mardi Gras (Fat Tuesday in English) in New Orleans, Louisiana, is a Carnival celebration well known throughout the world.
 It has colonial French roots.

 The New Orleans Carnival season, with roots in preparing for the start of the Christian season of Lent, starts after Twelfth Night, on Epiphany (January 6).
 It is a season of parades, balls (some of them masquerade balls) and king cake parties.
 It has traditionally been part of the winter social season; at one time "coming out" parties for young women at débutante balls were timed for this season.

 Celebrations are concentrated for about two weeks before and through Fat Tuesday (Mardi Gras in French), the day before Ash Wednesday.
-Usually there is one major parade each day (weather permitting); many days have several large parades.
-The largest and most elaborate parades take place the last five days of the season.
-In the final week of Carnival, many events large and small occur throughout New Orleans and surrounding communities.
+Usually, there is one major parade each day (weather permitting), but there are several large parades on many days.
+The largest and most elaborate parades take place on the last five days of the season.
+In the final week of Carnival, many events, both large and small, take place throughout New Orleans and surrounding communities.

 The parades in New Orleans are organized by Carnival krewes.
 Krewe float riders toss throws to the crowds; the most common throws are strings of plastic colorful beads, doubloons (aluminum or wooden dollar-sized coins usually impressed with a krewe logo), decorated plastic throw cups, and small inexpensive toys.
 Major krewes follow the same parade schedule and route each year.

 While many tourists center their Mardi Gras season activities on Bourbon Street and the French Quarter, none of the major Mardi Gras parades has entered the Quarter since 1972 because of its narrow streets and overhead obstructions.
 Instead, major parades originate in the Uptown and Mid-City districts and follow a route along St. Charles Avenue and Canal Street, on the upriver side of the French Quarter.

 To New Orleanians, "Mardi Gras" specifically refers to the Tuesday before Lent, the highlight of the season.
 The term can also be used less specifically for the whole Carnival season, sometimes as "the Mardi Gras season".
 The terms "Fat Tuesday" or "Mardi Gras Day" always refer only to that specific day.